EloiStree/2024_01_18_EloiLabWowAddon/README.md

    git clone https://github.com/EloiStree/2024_01_18_EloiLabWowAddon.git "C:\Program Files (x86)\World of Warcraft\_classic_era_\Interface\AddOns\EloiLab"
    git clone https://github.com/EloiStree/2024_01_18_EloiLabWowAddon.git "C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns\EloiLab"
    ```
 3. This works for both retail and classic hardcore modes.
 (Ping me on [Discord](https://discord.gg/WnmXsXHbSn) if something is broken.)

+**BIG WARNING:**
+Blizzard has banned some of my bots that were linked by IP.
+I also suspect, and have heard, that they use hardware components to create a fingerprint of your computer, allowing them to analyze and monitor botters.

+If you are botting for educational purposes or to study and counteract bots, do so behind a VPN with a virtual machine hosted on a separate PC.
+It's best not to take risks with an account that has 1,000+ hours on it.

+If you want to learn without risking your account, just ask me to launch a client on my Discord, and you can learn remotely from a safe distance.